Toilet paper: Environmental considerations

 One tree produces about 800 rolls (400 lb) of toilet paper and about 83 million rolls are produced per day.
 Global toilet paper production consumes 27,000 trees daily.

 More than seven billion rolls of toilet paper are sold yearly in the United States alone.
 Americans use an average of 141 rolls per capita a year which is equivalent to 12.7 kg of tissue paper per year.
 This figure is about 50% more than the average of other Western countries or Japan.
 The higher use in the United States may be explained by the fact that other countries people use bidets or spray hoses to clean themselves.
 Millions of trees are harvested in North and South America leaving ecological footprint concerns.

 As of 2009, between 22% and 48% of the toilet paper used in the United States comes from tree farms in the U.S. and South America, with the rest mostly coming from old, second growth forests, and, some from virgin forests.

 Alternatives to virgin wood pulp

 Toilet paper made from recycled paper avoids the direct environmental impact of cutting down trees, and is commercially available.
 Recycled newspaper can contain BPA, an endocrine disruptor.

 Toilet paper produced from bamboo is commercially available, and is in some ways more environmentally friendly than virgin pulpwood, because bamboo grows faster, taking less land and less water.
 For North American consumers, the Natural Resources Defense Council recommends recycled tree pulp over bamboo toilet paper, because tree forests promote more biodiversity and bamboo products must be shipped from Asia.

 Toilet paper produced from bagasse, a byproduct of sugarcane, is commercially available, and avoids cutting down any plants because sugarcane is already grown for sugar production.

-The most environmentally friendly alternatives are to rely solely on soap and water for anal hygiene.
+The most eco-friendly alternatives are to rely solely on soap and water for anal hygiene.